The Candidate & GDPR

 Audit of Data

-The Candidate is continually developing an audit of all data within the business and this is assisting in our drive to become GDPR compliant.
+The Candidate is continually auditing its data within the business and this is assisting in our drive to become fully GDPR compliant.

 Storage of data

-Data will only be stored on our online CRM system or where consent from an affirmative action has been given.
+Data will only be stored on our online CRM system or where consent from an affirmative action has been given for data collected, processed or dealt with from 25th May 2018.

 Training of staff on GDPR

-The Candidate is holding training with its employees as the picture regarding GDPR becomes clearer for the industry and The Candidate.
+The Candidate is holding training with its employees to ensure GDPR compliance.

 If you have any questions about The Candidate’s approach to GDPR, then please contact the Data Officer, Colin Telford, on email@example.com